Blockchain-Oracle/solanaPop/SolanaParticipate README.md

 1. Connect your Phantom wallet
 2. Select "Event Creators" from the homepage
-3. Create a new token by filling out the form
+3. Create a new token by filling out the form and uploading an image
+   - The image will be stored on IPFS via Pinata
+   - Token metadata will be stored on IPFS via Pinata
 4. Generate and share the QR code for attendees to scan

 ### For Event Attendees